Chris Donahue: Senior military career

+82nd Airborne Division

-Donahue boards a C-17 cargo plane at the Kabul airport as the final international military personnel to depart Afghanistan.
+Donahue boards a C-17 cargo plane at the Kabul airport in 2021 as the final international soldier to depart Afghanistan.

-Donahue earned a master's degree from the Naval Command and Staff College, Naval War College and completed an Army War College Fellowship at Harvard University in 2013.

-Donahue's deployments include Operation Enduring Freedom, Operation Iraqi Freedom, Operation New Dawn, Operation Freedom Sentinel and Operation Inherent Resolve.
-He planned, rehearsed and operated during classified operations in Eastern Europe, Middle East, Southwest Asia, and Africa.

-Donahue's most recent assignments include: Director of Operations, Joint Special Operations Command; the Commandant, United States Army Infantry School at Fort Benning; Deputy commanding General (maneuver) of the 4th Infantry Division at Fort Carson; deputy director for Special Operations and Counterterrorism, J-37 Joint Staff; Commanding General, NATO Special Operations Component Command/Special Operations Joint Task Force-Afghanistan, Resolute Support Mission, 2019–2020; and the Commanding General, 82nd Airborne Division from 2020 to 2021.

-In August 2021, Donahue was on his 18th deployment to Afghanistan and was serving as the commander of the 82nd Airborne Division.
-He became the last foreign personnel to leave Afghanistan after the fall of Kabul to the Taliban, boarding a C-17 transport aircraft that was part of a group of the last five American planes that left the country.
+Major General Donahue was the Commanding General, 82nd Airborne Division, from July 2020 to March 2022.
+Donahue was on his fourth deployment to Afghanistan since 2002, and his 18th deployment overall, during the fall of Kabul to the Taliban.
+He directed security at Hamid Karzai International Airport from 17 August 2021 while Rear Admiral Peter Vasely was in overall command of U.S. forces in the country.
+Soldiers of the 82nd Airborne held the airport for the final 48 hours of the war in Afghanistan.
+On 30 August 2021, Donahue became the last foreign soldier to depart, boarding a C-17 transport aircraft that was part of the group of the last five American planes that left the country.
+Donahue and Vasely had overseen the international evacuation from Kabul of over 122,000 people.

+XVIII Airborne Corps

 In February 2022, he was nominated for promotion to lieutenant general and assignment as commanding general of the XVIII Airborne Corps, succeeding Michael Kurilla.
-About two months later, he met with senior Ukrainian military commanders to begin their partnership with the U.S. during the Russian invasion of Ukraine.
+In March 2022 Donahue led troops of the XVIII Airborne Corps in southeast Poland in response to the Russian invasion of Ukraine.
+Shortly after that, he met with senior Ukrainian military commanders to begin their partnership with the United States.
 This included providing Ukraine with intelligence and armaments.
-The XVIII Airborne Corps under Donahue was tasked with delivering the armaments and training the Ukrainians on their use by Defense Secretary Lloyd Austin and the Chairman of the Joint Chiefs of Staff Mark Milley.
-According to The New York Times, the cooperation between Donahue and the Ukrainian general Mykhailo Zabrodskyi was critical in the military support from the U.S. and other NATO countries to Ukraine.
-This was done out of the U.S. Army Europe and Africa headquarters in Wiesbaden, Germany, where the U.S. and other NATO military and intelligence officers set up facilities for managing the operation in support of Ukraine.
-Towards the end of the year, Donahue and the XVIII Corps were replaced in this role by Antonio Aguto, the head of the Security Assistance Group-Ukraine.
-Donahue helped establish the group in late 2022, created for the purpose of continuing in the longer-term the mission that the Corps had done up until then.
+The XVIII Airborne Corps under Donahue was tasked with delivering the armaments and training the Ukrainians on their use by Defense Secretary Lloyd Austin and Chairman of the Joint Chiefs of Staff Mark Milley.
+He initially worked with Ukrainian Ground Forces commander Oleksandr Syrskyi before working with another Ukrainian general, Mykhailo Zabrodskyi.
+The partnership that developed between Donahue and Zabrodskyi became critical in the military support from the U.S. and other NATO countries to Ukraine.
+This took place at the U.S. Army Europe and Africa headquarters in Wiesbaden, Germany, where the U.S. and other NATO military and intelligence officers set up facilities for managing the operation in support of Ukraine.
+Donahue and NATO Supreme Allied Commander Europe Christopher G. Cavoli advised the Ukrainians throughout the year, including during the Kharkiv and the Kherson counteroffensives.

-In 2023, while serving as commanding general of the XVIII Airborne Corps, he oversaw the renaming of Fort Bragg as Fort Liberty.
+Towards the end of the year, Donahue and the XVIII Airborne Corps were replaced in this role by Antonio Aguto, who became the head of the Security Assistance Group-Ukraine.
+Donahue helped establish the group in late 2022, which was created for the purpose of continuing the mission that the XVIII Airborne Corps had done up until then for the long term.
+In 2023, while back in the United States, Donahue oversaw the renaming of Fort Bragg as Fort Liberty.
+He deployed the expeditionary headquarters of XVIII Airborne Corps to assist United States Africa Command with evacuating American and other foreign citizens from Sudan during the crisis in that country.